DanieleS/weroad-assignment/README.md

 # NoiViaggioamo - WeRoad Technical Case

-<sub><sup>It's basically impossible to find a combination of two words in the field of travel that has not already been used</sup></sub>
+<sub><sup>It's basically impossible to find a combination of two words in the field of trips that has not already been used</sup></sub>

 This project is my implementation of the Technical case.
-It is a travel booking application that allows users to search for travel destinations, view details, and complete the booking process.
+It is a trips booking application that allows users to search for trips destinations, view details, and complete the booking process.

 ## Getting Started